General Contractor

 Responsibilities: What Does a General Contractor Do?

-For commercial and large residential construction projects, the scope of the general contractor’s responsibilities is broad.
-But their specific responsibilities are likely to vary by project and owner.
-However, common responsibilities of a general contractor for a construction project include:
+The scope of the general contractor’s responsibilities can be quite broad for commercial and large residential construction projects.
+However, their specific responsibilities are likely to vary by project and owner.
+However, common duties of a general contractor for a construction project include:

-• Assisting with cleanup, safety procedure, and demolition
+- Assisting with cleanup, safety procedures, and demolition

-On projects that require this level of project management, the general contractor usually submits a bid, or a project proposal, which outlines the scheduling, cost, and labor details of the project.
-Often, creating these proposals demands significant effort from the contractor, requiring quantity and material takeoff from the project specifications to create detailed cost estimates.
-In creating these cost estimates, the contractor considers and bills for materials, equipment rental, labor, office space, insurance expenses, worker’s compensation, and time.
+On projects requiring this level of project management, the general contractor usually submits a bid or a proposal, which outlines the project’s scheduling, cost, and labor details.
+Often, creating these proposals demands significant effort from the contractor, requiring quantity and material takeoff from the project specifications to develop detailed cost estimates.
+In making these cost estimates, the contractor considers and bills for materials, equipment rental, labor, office space, insurance expenses, worker’s compensation, and time.

 TRENDING ON CONSTRUCTION COVERAGE